-Be accountable – let People speak into your life.
-You’ll feel more independent if you’re not dependent on the church for income.
+Be accountable – Let people speak into your life.
+You may feel more independent if you’re not dependent on the church for your total income, but you still need accountability – like we all do.

-Be disciplined – Stay healthy in all areas of your life.
+Be disciplined – You have to stay healthy in all areas of your life.
+We all do, but you have more pressure on you to do so.

-Be intentional – It’s hard work, but you have to keep both business and church worlds running well, and still be a good family man.
-It will require intentionality.
+Be intentional – It’s hard work, but you have to keep both business and church worlds running well – and still be a good family man.
+It will require intentionality on your part.

 Be diligent – In all areas of your life, you must do your best.
-It’s your witness.
+Your witness is at stake.

-Complain to church – About how hard you have to work.
-They should know you do, but not hear you complain about it all the time.
+Complain to the church – It’s tempting, because the work is hard.
+They should know you do – and hopefully they will give you consideration for it.
+But, it’s not fair to them to hear you complain about it all the time.

-Let yourself burnout – Stay healthy physically, emotionally.
+Let yourself burnout – Stay healthy physically, relationally, and emotionally.
 Again, let people speak into your life who recognize when you are stretching yourself too far.

-Allow one to outshine the other – Be good in all worlds…it will be hard, you’ll need God’s strength, but it’s your witness.
+Allow one world to outshine the other – This is the hard part, but you have to be good in all your worlds if you’re going to continue.
+Yu’ll need God’s strength, but, again, it’s your witness.

-Neglect your family – That makes it even harder, but they are your first commitment.
+Neglect your family – Here’s another hard one, but they are your first commitment.
+They will be there after either vocation.

 Have you ever had to balance dual careers?
 What advice would you give?